BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 ### Signing Participant

-    1. Starts the session by calling `secp256k1_musig_session_initialize`.
+    1. The signer starts the session by calling `secp256k1_musig_session_initialize`.
        This function outputs
            * an initialized session state in the out-pointer `session`
            * an array of initialized signer data in the out-pointer `signers`
            * a commitment `H(R_i)` to a nonce in the out-pointer `nonce_commitment32`